som1966/Final-Project/README.md

 In considering models for the dataset and questions to be answered, Multiple Linear Regression was the better choice because the datatype was Continuous (float) and the dataset is small of only 100 datapoints!

-Since ML linear model is not really train-split dependent, we ***still chose to have 90/10 train-test split*** as it was giving the best and satisfying Regression value and RMSE score, which is the indication of our Models’ accuracy score for continuous data type, which we dealt in the Project.
+Since ML linear model is not really train-split dependent[[2]](#2), we ***still chose to have 90/10 train-test split*** as it was giving the best and satisfying Regression value and RMSE score, which is the indication of our Models’ accuracy score for continuous data type, which we dealt in the Project.

-###  The question is **Why** and **How** the decision-in-picking the Linear Model with 90/10 Splits was made?
+###  The question is ***Why*** and ***How*** the decision-in-picking the Linear Model with 90/10 Splits was made?
 -------------------------------------------
 Due to the dealing of the small datasets and the continuous data types, we felt constrained by our choice of choosing an appropriate model.
-As the total data-points are 100, we just explored our choices to find an appropriate model for determining the best results by first attempting to use the models: Linear Regression and Random Forest Regression.
+As the total data-points are 100, we just explored our choices to find an appropriate model for determining the best results by first attempting to use the models: Multiple Linear Regression and Random Forest Regression.

 In the first week of the project, the 75/25 train_test_splits was used in both of the models to just explore the results by using all the 10 X-variables with the y-variable(life_ladder).
 The results were:
 | |Multiple-Linear Regression |Random-Forest Regression|